arsenysmorodin/arsenysmorodin/README.md

 # 💫 Hi there!
-My name is Arseniy, I'm frontend developer from Russia.
+My name is Arseniy, I'm frontend developer from Russia, Moscow.

-🔭 I’m currently develop a workout app and looking for job.
+🔭 I’m currently develop a eccomerce platform (Next, React, Strapi), teach children programming and search for job.

 🌱 I’m currently exploring learn some deep feature of Nuxt and his ecosistem.